2019342a/reporter/README.rst

 - Display the result of a function
 - Display a value before and after a fucntion was executed
 - Display the execution time
+- Display the :code:`str` and :code:`repr` method of an object before and after

 How do I get set up?
 --------------------